 (Adds details from conference call, analyst comments)

-Net income attributable to the company rose to $1.12 billion, or $1.18 per share, in the first quarter ended Nov.
-30 from $821 million, or 81 cents per share, a year earlier.
+Net loss attributable to the company narrowed to $796 million, or $4.17 per share, in the fourth quarter ended March 31, compared with a loss of $1.15 billion, or $5.58 per share, a year earlier.